-It’s also unnecessarily overloaded and underconfidently (or overconfidently) given to subtext and character psychology that the film never once succeeds in earning.
+It’s also unnecessarily overloaded and under-confidently (or overconfidently) given to subtext and character psychology, a sense of over-baked thematizing that the film never once succeeds in earning.
 Sandberg’s otherwise maniacal if impersonal horror film is the latest casualty of the assumption that just because one can turn a horror film into a literal-minded, narrative-based psychological parable, then one should copy-paste the same arbitrary, leaden psychological parable in verbatim from other films.
-As a work of craft, it boasts a pitch-black, stalking, nightmare effectiveness, but it is woefully imbalanced by a script that simultaneously exerts vastly too much effort and somehow not enough, resulting in a work without an equilibrium point between spunky genre thrills and fossilized rhetoric about horror as an expression for mental disorder.
+As a work of craft, Lights Out boasts a pitch-black, stalking, nightmarish effectiveness, but it is woefully imbalanced by a script that simultaneously exerts vastly too much effort and somehow not enough, resulting in a work without an equilibrium point between spunky genre thrills and fossilized rhetoric about horror as an expression for mental disorder.

 Which is a drag; the underlying case that Lights Out makes for Sandberg and his team is often crystal-clear in the film when it doesn’t force itself through a crucible of meaning that is always treated as an addendum to the style rather than baked in to the filmmaking.
 The actual baseline concept – a feral, not-so-imaginary friend can attack and be seen in the dark but only move in the light – is stone-cold sure-fire haunted-house goodness.
 And the film’s rhythms mostly massage the terror right out of the screen into your brain, aided mostly by the elbow grease of aesthetic minimalism.
-And the demonic charisma and spry, animalistic charm of Alicia Vela-Bailey, who plays the corporeal form of Dania, the creature who is also, unfortunately, a physical embodiment of depression and would be more effective if she existed on her own terms without representing anything.
+And the demonic charisma and spry, animalistic charm of Alicia Vela-Bailey, who plays the corporeal form of Dania, the creature.
+A creature who is also, unfortunately, a physical embodiment of depression and would be more effective if she existed on her own terms, sans representational weight.

 Thank Heavens for the look of its signature sequences, all fraught with peril and pillaging a variety of light sources from candles to neon signs to transform the film’s afraid-of-the-dark idea into a catalyst for playing around with light and shadow, space and motion, as every source of light imaginable is dredged up (along with a desperate surfeit of unnecessary backstory).
-As a gambit, these sequences pay off much more than the depression commentary dragged undertow, always leading the film astray when Sandberg fails to harness the primeval potency of the look to invoke anything meaningful about depression at thematic or perceptual levels.
+As a gambit, these sequences pay off much more than the depression commentary dragged undertow, always leading the film astray because nothing about Sandberg’s style invokes anything meaningful about depression at thematic or perceptual levels.
 The too-literal study of depression frankly nullifies the primal effect of the movie by channeling it into commentary – the dreaded realm of “about something” cinema – with the least possible nuance.